 - Of all plant and animal species globally, 15 to 40% are at risk of extinction if the average temperature increases by more than 2°C. This will lead to a rapid degradation of ecosystems and the acidification of oceans, which in turn will have major consequences for marine ecosystems.
-Global climate belts will shift, with drastic consequences for flora and fauna. - The global food production will increase with local temperatures that increase between 1-2°C, but in turn decrease as soon as the temperature increases further.
-Higher frequencies of periods of drought, floods, hurricanes and heat waves will reduce the production of local crops; mainly in areas close to the equator that already produce little food. - Coastal areas will be exposed to increased risks by the increasing sea level and coastal erosion.
+Global climate belts will shift, with drastic consequences for flora and fauna - The global food production will increase with local temperatures that increase between 1-2°C, but in turn decrease as soon as the temperature increases further.
+Higher frequencies of periods of drought, floods, hurricanes and heat waves will reduce the production of local crops; mainly in areas close to the equator that already produce little food. - Climate change will increase the risk of peat fires worldwide, leading to substantial and sustained CO2 emissions as peat fires can smoulder for years and have the highest CO2 production of all fires.
+Haze caused by peat fires also causes serious long-term health problems. - Coastal areas will be exposed to increased risks by the increasing sea level and coastal erosion.
 Not only coral reefs and wetlands are at risk, but also huge cities in developed and developing countries.
-The melting or breaking down of ice floes will ultimately threaten the residential areas of 1 in every 20 people.
+The melting or breaking down of ice floes will ultimately threaten the residential areas of 1 in every 20 people. - If the existing climate change scenario becomes a reality, almost half the world's population will be living in areas of high water stress by 2030.
+This is including between 75 million and 250 million people in Africa.
+Furthermore, water scarcity in some arid and semi-arid places will cause the displacement of between 24 million and 700 million people.